 Ever leave the office after a long day of sitting in front of the computer and feel like you’ve just run a marathon?
-Your body sore and stiff, feeling a couple decades more than its age?
+Is your body sore and stiff, feeling a couple of decades more than its age?
 Think back—how many times during the day did you stand up?
 Two times?
 Three if you drank enough coffee to fuel your labor?

 If you want to end a marathon day feeling looser and more refreshed, throw some stretching routines into your workday mix.
 Tight hamstrings and hips increase your risk for lower back and other types of pain—and the best way to get tight hamstrings and hips is sitting all day.
 So keep it loose with these quick, easy stretches.